silent5/chordial/README.md

 - Voice toggles for turning individual voices on and off.
 Also includes a fade control so that toggling voices on and off occurs gradually.
 - A voice output section that lets you route individual voices to their own audio track.

 To route a voice to a separate audio track in Live, create a new audio track and select "Chordial" in the Audio From chooser.
-Currently the voices are selected by choosing the following outputs from Choridal:
+Currently the voices are selected by choosing the following outputs from an instance of Choridal:

 - Root: 3/4-Chordial
 - 3rd:  5/6-Chordial
 - 5th:  7/8-Chordial
 - 7th:  9/10-Chordial

+Here's what an instance of Chordial with each voice mapped to an audio track would look like in Live's mixer:

 ![Cordial Routing Image](chordial-routing.jpg)